instantOS/instantos.github.io/download.md

 # Download

-## Installer

-From an up-to-date Arch Linux live ISO, run:
+## Install instantOS or instantCLI

+The same installer handles both a fresh instantOS installation and adding the instantOS command-line utilities to an existing Linux system:

 ```sh
 bash <(curl -fsSL instantos.io/install)
 ```

+It detects the environment automatically:

+- **On an up-to-date Arch Linux live ISO**, it installs `ins` and starts the interactive instantOS system installer.
+- **On an existing Linux installation**, it installs instantCLI and its `ins` utilities without starting the system installer.

-The script installs the latest `ins` release and starts `ins arch install` when it detects an Arch live environment.
-The installer requests elevated permissions when it needs them, so do not run the command itself with `sudo`.
+The script requests elevated permissions when needed, so do not run the command itself with `sudo`.

-## instantOS utilities

-The same command also installs the instantOS utilities on supported Linux systems.
-Outside an Arch live environment, it installs `ins` without starting the OS installer.

 There is an ongoing effort to make the instantOS utilities available on other distros.
 A large part of them are already working, and at this point vanilla